Skip to Site Header Skip to Main Content Skip to Footer

 Differentiating between facts and myths can be difficult at times.
 Do we need to sleep eight hours every night?
 Is drinking eight glasses of water each day necessary?
 Will we actually get warts from touching a toad?

 We’ve heard these things for so long that we start to believe them.
-As for sleep, where did the rule of sleeping eight hours each night come from?
+Where did the rule of sleeping eight hours each night come from?

 Psychologist Haily Meaklim blames the industrial revolution for the 8-hour sleep time.